fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

 #### Task 1: Create a migration project

+1. In the **Visual Studio Code** window, access the shortcut menu or right-click or activate the shortcut menu for the Explorer pane, and then select **Open in Terminal**.

-1. Using a terminal, create a new .NET console project named **AdventureWorks.Migrate** in a folder with the same name:
+2. At the open command prompt, enter the following command, and then select Enter to create a new .NET console project named **AdventureWorks.Migrate** in a folder with the same name:

    CodeCopy